heuristicus/booklist/README.md

 ### View tab

 Here, you can view, sort and search books in your selected list.
 Books with a blue background are ones that you have added during this session.

+You can edit the values in the table as well, by double clicking the cells.
+Changes will be saved to the list.